GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 We also provide unit tests for MATLAB version 8 or later.
 To run unit tests for funmin_g, for instance, execute run(ut_funmin_g).

-To run all the fast doctests and unit tests in the suite, execute the script runtests.m.

-A collection of long tests are contained in longtests.m.

 Contact Information